 A REFUGEE FROM FASCISM ASSUMES THE IDENTITY OF A DEAD WRITER AND FLEES TO MARSEILLE IN THE KAFKAESQUE THRILLER FROM ACCLAIMEDFILMMAKER CHRISTIAN PETZOLD

-Coming to VOD, DVD and Blu-ray on June 25
+Coming to VOD on June 25; DVD and Blu-ray on July 9

 New York Times Critics’ Pick!
 “An extraordinary, haunted movie.
 A thrilling, at times harrowing labyrinth of a movie … Petzold is an electrifying filmmaker.” – Manohla Dargis, THE NEW YORK TIMES